50 Lessons for 2025

 Why “If-Then” Plans Work

-How to Create an Effective “If-Then” Plan
+How to Create an Effective If-Then Plan

-Identify the Cue (“If”)
+1. Identify the Cue (“If”)

-A specific time, activity, or event that naturally fits into your routine works best e.g. “If I sit at my desk, then I will open my notebook to plan my day.”
+“If I sit at my desk, then I will open my notebook to plan my day.”

-Define the Action (“Then”)
+2. Define the Action (“Then”)

-Keep It Realistic
+3. Keep the Plan Realistic

 Start small and manageable.
+Simplicity increases follow-through and builds momentum.

 Examples of “If-Then” Plans

-Why “If-Then” Plans Are Effective
+Why They’re Effective

 Overcoming Common Challenges